zhouguiyun-uestc/ParallelFlowDirections/README.md

 In test mode, the program has the following arguments:
 ```
-mpirun -np <processes_number> ParallelFlowDir test <OUTPUT PATH OF DEM> <THE HEIGHT OF THE DEM > <THE WIDTH OF THE DEM> <OUTPUT PATH OF SEQUENTIAL FLOW DIRECTIONS> <TILE HEIGHT> <TILE WIDTH> <DIVIDE FOLDER> <OUTPUT FOLDER OF PARALLEL FLOW DIRECIOTNS>
+mpirun -np <PROCESSES_NUMBER> ParallelFlowDir test <OUTPUT_PATH_OF_DEM> <HEIGHT_OF_THE_DEM > <WIDTH_OF_THE_DEM> <OUTPUT PATH OF SEQUENTIAL FLOW DIRECTIONS> <TILE HEIGHT> <TILE WIDTH> <DIVIDE FOLDER> <OUTPUT FOLDER OF PARALLEL FLOW DIRECIOTNS>
 ```
-The OUTPUT PATH OF DEM argument specifes the output path of the randomly generated DEM.
+The <OUTPUT_PATH_OF_DEM> argument specifes the output path of the randomly generated DEM.
 The <THE_HEIGHT_OF_THE_DEM> argument specifes the height of the DEM.
 The <THE WIDTH OF THE DEM> argument specifes the width of the DEM.
 The <OUTPUT PATH OF SEQUENTIAL FLOW DIRECTIONS> argument specifes the output path of the flow directions using the sequential Barnes algorithm.
 The <TILE HEIGHT> argument specifes the height of the tile.
 The <TILE WIDTH> argument specifes the width of the tile.
 The <DIVIDE PATH> argument specifes the output folder of the tiles.
 The <OUTPUT FOLDER OF PARALLEL FLOW DIRECTIONS> argument specifes the output folder of flow directions using our proposed parallel algorithm.
 An example command is: `mpirun -np 4 ParallelFlowDir test ./test_data/dem.tif 2000 3000 ./test_data/seqFlow/seqFlow.tif 500 800 ./test_data/tileDEM ./test_data/paraFlow `
 `-np 4` indicates that the program is run in parallel over 4 processes, which includes one producer process and 3 consumer processes.